xiaomeng2345/FiiiChain-POW/README.md

 1. Download and install the wallet from Release

-2. Run the *.exe executable with Administrator privilege
+2. Run the *.exe executable with administrator rights

 For expert: